 - What do you wear?

 - The TCUC parade outfit is plain black shorts, the TCUC t-shirt, black socks, and all-black shoes.
-For winter parades and some spring or fall parades we wear long black pants and the TCUC sweatshirt or white jacket.
+For winter parades and some spring or fall parades we wear long black pants and the TCUC sweatshirt or blue jacket.

 - Why do I have to be at the line-up so early, and then wait around?

 - Parade officials set the line-up time so parade units can get into position well before the parade starts.
 This helps them organize the parade.
 Often traffic and parking can be a real problem if you do not arrive at the lineup time.
 The time spent waiting for the parade to start can be spent socializing with other TCUC members, learning new unicycling skills, or juggling.

 - Is there a penalty if I arrive late to a parade line-up?

 - No, TCUC doesn’t penalize you for arriving late to a parade.
 Arriving late to a parade is being rude to the officers who are trying to organize the routine for that day and to your fellow club members who were on time.
 You also run the risk of completely missing the parade.
 If you know you may be late due to outside influences, please try to call someone who is at the parade line-up so the officers can be notified.